-As a technology solutions provider, our strategy is to develop innovative, safe and reliable new solutions that enable us to create new markets or market segments, gain market share and grow as market adoption increases.
+As a technology solutions provider, our strategy is to develop innovative, safe and reliable new solutions that provide customers with valuable benefits and enable us to create new markets or market segments, gain market share and grow as market adoption increases.
 We believe that by introducing new solutions that provide customers with compelling value we are able to create new markets or market segments and then grow our positions within those markets or market segments profitably, instead of entering existing markets and competing against large, incumbent competitors that may possess advantages in scope, scale, resources and relationships.

-We intend to grow our business by maintaining market leadership in UAS, tactical missile systems, electric vehicle charging systems and power cycling and test systems, and by creating new solutions that enable us to enter and lead new markets.
+We intend to grow our business by maintaining market leadership in UAS, tactical missile systems, electric vehicle charging systems and power cycling and test systems, and by creating new solutions that enable us to create and lead new markets.
 Key components of this strategy include the following:

-Expand the sale of our existing solutions to current and new customers.
+Expand our market leadership to grow existing markets and create new adjacent markets.
 Our small UAS, tactical missile systems, electric vehicle charging systems and power cycling and test systems enjoy leading positions in their respective markets.
-We intend to increase the penetration of our small UAS products and services within the U.S. military, the military forces of allied nations, other government agencies and non-government organizations, including commercial entities.
-We believe that the broad adoption of our small UAS by the U.S. military will continue to spur demand by allied nations, and that our efforts to pursue new applications will help to create opportunities beyond the military market we currently serve.
+We intend to increase the penetration of our small UAS products and services and tactical missile systems within the U.S. military, the military forces of allied nations, other government agencies and non-government organizations, including commercial entities.
+We believe that the broad adoption of our small UAS by the U.S. military will continue to spur demand by allied nations, and that our efforts to pursue new applications are creating opportunities beyond the early adopter military market.
 We similarly intend to increase the penetration of our electric vehicle charging systems and services, and our power cycling and test systems, into existing and new customer segments globally.

 Deliver innovative new solutions.
 Customer-focused innovation is the primary driver of our growth.
-We plan to increase internal and customer-funded research and development to develop better, more capable products, services and business models, both in response to and in anticipation of emerging customer needs.
+We plan to continue pursuing internal and customer-funded research and development to develop better, more capable products, services and business models, both in response to and in anticipation of emerging customer needs.
 In some cases these innovations result in upgrades to existing offerings, expanding their value among existing customers and markets.
 In other cases these innovations become entirely new solutions that position us to address new markets, customers and business opportunities.
 We believe research and development investments will allow us to deliver innovative new products and services that address market needs within and outside of our current target markets, and enable us to create new opportunities for growth.
 We view strategic partners as a means by which to further the reach of our innovative solutions through access to new markets, customers and complementary capabilities.

 Foster our entrepreneurial culture and continue to attract, develop and retain highly-skilled personnel.
 Our company culture encourages innovation and an entrepreneurial spirit, which helps to attract and retain highly-skilled professionals.
 We intend to preserve this culture to encourage the development of the innovative, highly technical system solutions and business models that give us our competitive advantage.
-A core component of our culture is the demonstration of trust and integrity in all of our interactions, contributing to a positive work environment and engendering loyalty among our employees and customers.
+A core component of our culture is our intent to demonstrate trust and integrity in all of our interactions, contributing to a positive work environment and engendering loyalty among our employees and customers.
+We survey our employees to identify opportunities to increase employee engagement and to create a better workplace.